Christian IX: The Danish succession crisis

-As the nations of Europe looked on, the numerous descendants of Helvig of Schauenburg began to vie for the Danish throne.
-Frederick VII belonged to the senior branch of Helvig's descendants.
+As the nations of Europe looked on, the numerous descendants of Hedvig of Holstein began to vie for the Danish throne.
+Frederick VII belonged to the senior branch of Hedvig's descendants.
 In the event of extinction of the senior branch, the house of Schleswig-Holstein-Sonderburg-Augustenburg would become the most senior branch of the House of Oldenburg, but it did not descend from King Frederick III.
 However, in the duchies, Christian August II, Duke of Schleswig-Holstein-Sonderburg-Augustenburg, claimed the position of heir to the throne of the duchies of Schleswig and Holstein, being head of the house of Augustenburg, and thus became a symbol of the nationalist German independence movement in Schleswig-Holstein.

 The closest female relatives of Frederick VII were his paternal aunt, Princess Louise Charlotte of Denmark, who had married a scion of the cadet branch of the House of Hesse, and her children.
 However, they were not agnatic descendants of the royal family, so were not eligible to succeed in Schleswig-Holstein.

-The dynastic female heir reckoned most eligible according to the original law of primogeniture of Frederick III was Caroline of Denmark (1793–1881), the childless eldest daughter of the late king Frederick VI.
-Along with another childless daughter, Vilhelmine Marie of Denmark (1808–1891), Duchess of Glücksburg; the next heir was Louise, sister of Frederick VI, who had married the Duke of Augustenburg.
+The dynastic female heir reckoned most eligible according to the original law of primogeniture of Frederick III was Princess Caroline of Denmark (1793–1881), the childless eldest daughter of the late king Frederick VI.
+Along with another childless daughter, Princess Vilhelmine Marie of Denmark (1808–1891), Duchess of Glücksburg; the next heir was Louise, sister of Frederick VI, who had married the Duke of Augustenburg.
 The chief heir to that line was the selfsame Frederick of Augustenburg, but his turn would have come only after the death of two childless princesses who were very much alive in 1863.

 The House of Glücksburg also held a significant interest in the succession to the throne.
 A more junior branch of the royal family, they were also descendants of Frederick III through the daughter of King Frederick V of Denmark.
 Lastly, there was yet a more junior agnatic branch that was eligible to succeed in Schleswig-Holstein.
 There was Christian himself and his three older brothers, the eldest of whom, Karl, was childless, but the others had produced children, and male children at that.

-Prince Christian had been a foster "grandson" of the "grandchildless" royal couple Frederick VI and his Queen consort Marie (Marie Sophie Friederike of Hesse).
+Prince Christian had been a foster "grandson" of the grandchildless royal couple Frederick VI and his Queen consort Marie (Marie Sophie Friederike of Hesse).
 Familiar with the royal court and the traditions of the recent monarchs, their young ward Prince Christian was a nephew of Queen Marie and a first cousin once removed of Frederick VI.
 He had been brought up as a Dane, having lived in Danish-speaking lands of the royal dynasty and not having become a German nationalist, which made him a relatively good candidate from the Danish point of view.
 As junior agnatic descendant, he was eligible to inherit Schleswig-Holstein, but was not the first in line.
 As a descendant of Frederick III, he was eligible to succeed in Denmark, although here too, he was not first in line.